learn-co-students/SENG-LIVE-092021/phase-3/03-OO-ruby-pt2/pizza_maker/README.md

 For this exercise, the goal is to complete the pizza class by adding some modifications

 ### Pizza Class:
-1. Refactor the initialize method to use keyword arguments.
+x.
+Refactor the initialize method to use keyword arguments.
 2. Create a class variable, @@all.
 We will use this variable to keep track of the number of new pizzas that are created from the Pizza class.
 3. Define a class method `.all` that is responsible for reading the class variable `@@all`.
 4. Define a `#save` method that will save each new instance to the class array and return the instance.